 Caryl Churchill, Ryan Craig, April De Angelis, Tim Fountain, Hannah Khalil, Neil LaBute, Hattie Naylor, Gbolahan Obisesan, Julia Pascal, Evan Placey, Mark Ravenhill and Sarah Solemani.

-These plays will be premiered at the new Theatre Delicatessen base in the old Guardian Offices in Farringdon, from the 26th Jan to 1st Feb 2015.
+The plays were premiered at the new Theatre Delicatessen base in the old Guardian Offices in Farringdon, from 26th Jan to 1st Feb 2015.

-Each performance will be followed by a discussion with invited guests.
+Each performance was followed by a discussion with invited guests.

-Selected plays from the Walking the Tightrope project will also be available for anyone anywhere to read and perform, rights-free during the period 2nd to 9th February 2015.
+Selected plays from the Walking the Tightrope project are now available for anyone anywhere to read and perform, rights-free, during the period 2nd to 9th February 2015.
 Click here for full info on accessing the plays.

 THEATRE UNCUT 2014